Jennifer Baron's Story

 My goal as an adult educator is to build capacity for educators to weave Environmental Education throughout their programming.
 This fall I hope to teach OISE - ESE’s Environmental Ed Part 1.
 At my current school, Lakeside P.S, I've lead our entire Primary Division in a Water Inquiry with an Indigenous Perspective.
 We used readings from Natural Curiosity 2 (I went to the book launch this spring) as a mindset for our own professional learning collaborative.
 We brought in our FNMI Curriculum Advisor and FMNI Youth Advisor to guide us in how to integrate a local Indigenous Perspective with our Water Inquiry.
 This Inquiry has been locally and culturally responsive with our connection to Lake Simcoe, just down the street from our school.
 We involved our families at a Community Event on April 23rd, 2018.

-Inquiry & Engagement
+Inquiry & Engagement/Lighting the Fire

 From the beginning of our Water Inquiry with an Indigenous Perspective, I used YRDSB's Inquiry Framework Model and Natural Curiosity 2.
 I also spoke with our FNMI Advisor, Towana Brooks, through the entire process to ensure I was integrating an Indigenous Perspective into the Inquiry in a good way.
 At our Primary Division meeting in February , I showed the Primary staff a slideshow to light the "spark" for our engagement in the learning.
 I showed Primary staff clips from a short video called Waawaase'aagaming (The Shining Lake) Documentary - April 2015 (you can find on youtube) by Georgina Island resident and local Water Walker, Becky Big Canoe.
 We learned about Water Walkers and water defenders, Indigenous Women from across North America - aka Turtle Island- who are defending the rights of water and peoples' rights to clean drinking water.
 We also learned about the Upper York Region Sewage Solution, which proposes to emit millions of litres of treated sewage water into Lake Simcoe.
 The Chippewas of Georgina Island, our closest First Nation partner in education, are leading the advocacy work being done to raise awareness about Lake Simcoe and the possible health effects of ULLSS on the lake.
 From this collective learning, the Primary staff came up with two very broad inquiry questions that would allow for multi-entry points and perspectives: How is water connected to us?
 How can we help protect it?
 Then, on March 22nd, the Primary staff were released for a day.
 Coincidentally, this day marks the beginning of UN's decade for Action for Water Sustainability, and the day Autumn Peltier spoke at the UN to begin this decade.
 We spoke about both.
 As a staff, we walked to Lake Simcoe and looked at pictures that sparked conversations about Lake Simcoe, the health of the lake, our connections to the lake as our source of drinking water, Indigenous perspectives on Lake Simcoe.
 Our Learning Commons teacher pulled out all the books we had on water.
 We chose about 10 books to circulate through our Division, one of them being "Water Walker" about Josephine Mandamin.
 Our FNMI Advisor and FNMI Youth Liaison visited us in the afternoon with stories about their personal journeys, drumming and dancing about water and how to make "Water Walker" necklaces.
 The necklaces have a small copper pot, inspired by Josephine Mandamin, Water Walker.
 We learned the Nibi Song in Ojibwe.
 Staff decided collectively that this was how we could help students to understand and appreciate an Indigenous perspective of water.